architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 ### `arc.http.session`

-`arc.http.session` provides methods for manually reading the current session in an `@http` request, and writing it back to a cookie.
+Generally we recommend working with sessions via [`arc.http`](#arc.http) by reading them via the `req` object, and writing them via the `session` property.

-These methods are exposed to provide additional power and flexibility when working with sessions.
-Generally we recommend you work with sessions via [`arc.http`](#arc.http) by reading them via the `req` object, and writing them via the `session` property.
+However, should you need additional power and flexibility, we expose `arc.http.session` methods for manually reading the current session in an `@http` request, and writing it back to a cookie.

 #### Methods